samc621/SneakerBot/README.md

 For manually-solving captchas, you will be given a 5-minute timeout after the email notification to check the browser and solve the captcha.

-## Motivation

-As a teenager, I operated sneakerbots.us, where I sold sneakerbots like this in addition to early links and ATC services.

-Fastforward several years, I decided to upgrade this all-in-one bot from Java + Selenium to Node.js + Puppeteer, which I enjoy more for bot projects.

-I am open sourcing this repo now, since I no longer operate the business, but also because I am of the opinion that this software can rival many of its commercial competitors.

-Feel free to open a Pull Request to contribute to this project and help make it better!
-I will continue to support more websites and add more features as I can.

-Also feel free to open an Issue or contact me via Telegram @samc621 if you have any trouble.

-If you appreciate this, consider [buying me a coffee](https://www.buymeacoffee.com/samc621).